PabloNunes/IBM_Professional_Cert/6_Data_Analysis_with_Python/README.md

     ```

 - Exploratory Data Analysis
-  - The main question of this step: *What are the characteristcs that have the most impact on the carm price?*
+  - The main question of this step: *What are the characteristics that have the most impact on the carm price?*
   - Descriptive Statistics
     - We use explore our data before using it.
 Using Descriptive Statistics helps us to understand it.
     - Using the describe function give us a summary for our dataset.